It's a Small World: Description

+The attraction at the 1964 New York World's Fair.

 The ride was located on one of the largest sites in the fairground's industrial zone.
 The 1965 Official Guide Book to the New York World's Fair described the ride as "a salute to the children of the world".
 As planned, the ride was nine minutes long and could accommodate 54,000 visitors an hour.
 Outside was Rolly Crump's 12-story Tower of the Four Winds, an openwork structure made of aluminum.
 The tower was a large sculpture measuring 120 ft tall, with depictions of animals that blew around in the wind.
 Next to the ride was a store for UNICEF, and there were also UNICEF exhibits that were managed by Disneyland staff.

 Entertainers dressed as the Seven Dwarfs roamed around the attraction's queue line, mingling with riders.
 Silent jets propelled the boats through a winding track.
-The boat ride depicted faraway locations where people could buy Pepsi-Cola, as well as fanciful depictions of landmarks such as the Eiffel Tower and the Leaning Tower of Pisa.
+The boat ride depicted faraway locations where people could buy Pepsi-Cola, as well as fanciful depictions of landmarks such as the Eiffel Tower, the Windmill, the Leaning Tower of Pisa, the Parthenon and the Taj Mahal.
 Throughout the ride were audio-animatronic dolls of singing children from around the world, placed on both sides of the ride.
 There were 350 figures that sang the "It's a Small World (After All)" song in various languages.
-Each of the figures was intended to be in constant motion; some figures sang, while others danced or played instruments like tablas and sitars.
+Each of the figures was intended to be in constant motion; some figures sang, while others danced or played instruments like fifes, snare drums and bass drums.
 Each section of the ride included figures from a different nationality, except at the end of the ride, where figures from every nationality sang side-by-side.